 Tomorrow is National Libraries Day, the annual celebration of these vitally important public services.
-This weekend hundreds of events will be held in libraries around the country – find your local events here.
+This week's Friday poem is a celebration of libraries from author of The Gruffalo, Julia Donaldson.

 Everyone is welcome to walk through the door.

 It really doesn’t matter if you’re rich or poor.

 There are books in boxes and books on shelves.

 They’re free for you to borrow, so help yourselves.

 Come and meet your heroes, old and new,

 From William the Conqueror to Winnie the Pooh.